Sparks of Cooperative Reasoning: LLMs as Strategic Hanabi Agents

 \subsection{Dataset Curation}

-Across all our prompt settings (\basic~, \best~, and \multiturn~), agents are tasked with selecting a move from a provided list of legal candidate actions.
+Across all our prompt settings (\basic~, \best~, and \multiturn), agents are tasked with selecting a move from a provided list of legal candidate actions.
 Agents also assign a scalar rating in \([-1,1]\) to each candidate action, which we use to construct HanabiRewards.
 We log all agent interactions, including reasoning traces from Qwen-3-235B-A22B, Qwen-3-32B, and DeepSeek-R1 to compile a high-quality instruction-tuning dataset, \textsc{HanabiLogs}.
 See Appendix~\ref{app:all_prompts} for the setup prompts and example outputs.
 Concretely, each \textsc{HanabiLogs} record contains the exact prompt used during evaluation and the corresponding model response, while \textsc{HanabiRewards} additionally includes per-candidate action ratings (i.e., an LLM-as-a-judge).
 Although this reward is not strictly verifiable, we use the terminology Reinforcement Learning with Verifiable Rewards (RLVR) when training on this dataset throughout the work for consistency with prior work~\cite{su2025crossingrewardbridgeexpanding}.